-Finding the Bald Eagle
+Finding a Bald Eagle

-The bald eagle has a wide range, covering most of North America.
+Bald eagles have a wide range, covering most of North America.
 You’re most likely to find a bald eagle along bodies of water where the birds are hunting for fish.
 I have had more success along the ocean, but they do frequent freshwater as well.
 During the winter, their range expands due to migration, making it all the more likely you’ll spot one.
 During the spring, summer, and early fall the birds are busy breeding and parenting.